Excellent! Looks like you've mastered all parts of the SQL Basics course. Congratulations!

 purchase_item (id, purchase_id, name, quantity)

-quantity would contain the value 2 here) and one describing the lily (column
+quantity would contain the value 2 here) and one identifying a lily (column

 quantity would contain the value 1 here).

-All purchase ids are stored chronologically, i.e. the last id placed in the shop has the greatest id.
+All purchase IDs are stored chronologically, i.e., the last ID placed in the shop has the highest ID.